CaptainCrouton89/AlariaWiki/Dwarves.md

 **Essentials**

 - Race
-- Medium
+- Size: Medium
 - Height: 3.5-5 feet
 - Weight: 100-200 pounds

 **Traits**

+###### Stoneborn

+*Passive ability.*

-- You do not get a full night's rest unless you sleep on stone.
+You do not get a full night's rest unless you sleep on stone.
 If that stone is not also part of the ground, subtract 50 from the sleeping challenge number.
-- Gaining hitpoints costs 1 less XP
-- When standing on solid ground, you have +1 on your A/D rolls.
+However, when standing on solid ground, you have +1 on your A/D rolls.

+###### Hearty and Gruff

+*Passive ability.*

+Gaining hitpoints costs 1 less XP